sameer/purisa.me/content/blog/usb_c_soldering_iron/index.md

 +++
-title = "Pinecil: a USB-C soldering iron" date = 2021-08-01T15:36:42-04:00 description = "My thoughts on the Pinecil, a portable USB-C soldering iron" [taxonomies] tags = ["hardware"]
+title = "The Pinecil: a portable USB-C soldering iron" date = 2021-08-01T15:36:42-04:00 description = "My thoughts on the Pinecil: a portable USB-C soldering iron."
+[taxonomies]
+tags = ["hardware"]
 +++